Compare Trade School

 Is wind turbine technician a good career choice?

-Wind turbine technician is exceptionally promising with 44% job growth - the fastest of any occupation in America.
-The median salary is $57,320 with top earners making $85,000+.
-The work is physically demanding and involves heights, but offers excellent job security in the growing renewable energy sector.
+Wind turbine technician is exceptionally promising with some of the fastest job growth of any occupation.
+The work is physically demanding and involves heights, but offers competitive pay and excellent job security in the growing renewable energy sector.
+See the salary data above for current BLS figures.

 Is wind turbine technician dangerous?